-- The company's ability to report healthy growth in total operating income (TOI) with profit before interest, lease rentals, depreciation and taxation (PBILDT) margin above 10% backed by healthy recovery rates on a sustained basis. - Improving total outside liabilities to tangible net worth (TOL/TNW) below 1x on a sustained basis.
+- The company's ability to report healthy growth in total operating income (TOI) with profit before interest, lease rentals, depresention and tayation (DBILDT) margin above 100% backed by backtow recovery rates on a system of backed by backed - depreciation and taxation (PBILDT) margin above 10% backed by healthy recovery rates on a sustained basis. - Improving total outside liabilities to tangible net worth (TOL/TNW) below 1x on a sustained basis.